 pinch of salt

 2 tbsp shortening

 about 1 cup milk

-Place flour, cinnamon and nutmeg in a large bowl and stir to combine.
-Next add water and coconut milk then knead to form stiff dough.
+Place flour, cinnamon,nutmeg, sugar and salt in a large bowl and stir to combine.
+Add shortening and rub into dough.
+Next add milk then knead to form stiff dough.
 You can use coconut milk as well.
 Set aside for half an hour.

 Next roll the dough to ¼ inch thickness, then using a knife or pizza cutter, cut into thin strips.

-In a heavy bottom sauce pan add enough oil to deep fry, then place on medium high fire.
+In a heavy bottom sauce pan add enough oil to deep fry, then place on medium fire.
 When oil is hot (tiny bubbles will form around the dough when it is dropped into oil) add strips of dough and fry until golden brown and crispy.
 Fry slowly so that the dough cooks all the way through and dries out in the middle.
 This ensures that the mithai is crispy and not soft.
 Remove from the oil and drain on a plate covered with paper towel.

 1 cup sugar

 1 inch piece thinly sliced ginger